PDXPythonPirates/meetup/git-intro/README.md

 1. Add the recent change using a 2 step process:
     1. Notify git we want to track the changes of this new file:
   `git add hello.py`
     1. Commit the change using either:
   `git commit`
   `git commit -m "log message"`
-1. Check the git history using either:
+1. Check the git history:
   `git log`
-  `git log --oneline`
 1. Make more changes to `hello.py`
 1. Show the current changes using `git diff`:
   `git diff`

-> Note: The more meaningful your git commit messages the better.
-Your future self and others will thank you.
-> See [XKCD](https://xkcd.com/1296/) humor on commit messages.
+1. Commit the latest change:
+  `git add .`
+  `git commit -m "another change"`
+1. Show the updated commit log:
+  `git log`
+  `git log --oneline`

 ## Excercise 1